 Talleres de Educación Ambiental

-The themes of the workshops are diverse and the language is adapted according to the audience.
+The workshop topics are diverse and the language is adapted to the audience.

 Pernocte en camping

-Stay at Florestania camping, experience sleeping with the sounds of the jungle and the sky full of stars.
-Ask us to know more about our food service with local products!
+Stay at Florestanía campsite and experience sleeping to the sounds of the jungle and under a sky full of stars.
+Contact us to find out more about our food service featuring local products!

 Tour guiado en Florestanía

-Visit the project, the agroforestry systems, learn about our solid waste management and the ecological bath!
-Finally, enjoy a walk on our interpretive trail to awaken your senses in the jungle and leave refreshed!
+Visit the project, the agroforestry systems, learn about our solid waste management and the ecological toilet!
+Finally, enjoy a walk along our interpretive trail to awaken your senses in the jungle and leave feeling refreshed!

 Partners or Allied Organizations